 Another callout saw a family of four get themselves into similar difficulties but had persevered with their descent and become cragfast on very steep rocks.
 The rescue involved setting up rope systems to lower them in several stages to easier ground.
 A ‘mountain rescue’ in the true sense of the words; something that the team trains for but rarely has the chance to put into practice.

 This is not a new problem for the team; walkers have been getting themselves into difficulty here for years.
 Some time ago the team decided to build a simple drystone wall across the path in the hopes that people might question whether or not they were on the right route; this was soon knocked down.
 The rescue team does not mind rescuing people; that is what they volunteer and train for; however, it is important to try and minimise unnecessary injuries to people and to avoid the possibility of the consequences being much more serious or even fatal.
-So walkers, if you are planning to descent to Levers Water from Swirl Band, especially in failing light or poor weather conditions, be warned and make sure that you are on the right path.
+So walkers, if you are planning to descend to Levers Water from Swirl Band, especially in failing light or poor weather conditions, be warned and make sure that you are on the right path.
 The right path descends from Levers Hawse, the lowest part of the route between Great Carrs and Coniston Old Man.
 The path is marked by a cairn on the main path and a line of cairns leads across grass to the edge some 50 metres on where a well trodden path takes you safely down to Levers Water.
 If you are travelling north intending to go down Prison Band from Swirl How then do not fall into the trap of going down Great How.
 The path that you want is 1.2 kilometres beyond Levers Hawse and another 600 metres after the Great How path.
 It is a true T junction when you get there with the ground dropping away rapidly in front of you.
 There is also a significant cairn, it is at least two metres high and you can’t miss it.

 There has been a major slip above the portal, the portal itself is damaged and partially blocked.
 The first 50 feet or so of the tunnel is not in solid rock but the roof is man-made and we do not know the exact condition.
 It is not known how stable the mine is at this stage and it would be wise to avoid until this is ascertained.